• Skip to main content

 Q. Thank you for taking the time to read and respond to my recent inquiry.
 More specifically, I was inquiring about practical life/time/work/personal management tips for single, young, poor mothers who are still struggling with the same chronic daily logistical issues well into their children’s teens.

-A. In general, when I was raising my boys, I just learned to be OK with asking for help.
+A. Be OK with asking for help.
 It does indeed take a village to raise a child, especially as a single parent.
-I multitasked a lot.
-So while the boys were at a sports practice—as an example—I would use that time to go shopping, or get things done around the house, or work on homework while I was in school.
-A lot of other parents helped me with giving rides to my kids.
+Multi-tasking is helpful.
+As an example, while the kids are at sports practice, that time can be used to go shopping, get things done around the house, or work on homework like while I was in school.
+A lot of other parents helped with giving rides to my kids.
 I would try to offer things to other parents, and we would exchange help.

 When I was in an urban area, I taught my kids at a young age about public transportation.
 I used my resources (WIC, food stamps, etc.) and went to local food pantries for extra food and supplies.
 I found free programs at the library, local art museum, etc. to entertain them.